eitanporat/eitanporat.github.io/content/posts/communication complexity and monotone circuits.md

 These gates are enough to do any computation, and as such are called *universal gates*.

 Since circuits are directed graphs we can view them as layered computations.
-At the first layer we start with the some subset of the input $x \in \lbrace0,1\rbrace^{n}$, and at each layer we apply some "local" computation to nodes from the previous layer.
+At the first layer we start with some subset of the input $x \in \lbrace0,1\rbrace^{n}$, and at each layer we apply some "local" computation to nodes from the previous layer.
 The final layer is usually one node which we call the output of the circuit.

 > ![Example of a circuit](https://upload.wikimedia.org/wikipedia/en/thumb/d/df/Three_input_Boolean_circuit.jpg/640px-Three_input_Boolean_circuit.jpg "An example of a circuit with 3 layers.")